sergiou87/DTLocalizableStringScanner/Readme.markdown

 "(Number of followers label##one)You have %d followers." = "You have just one follower.";
 "(Number of followers label##other)You have %d followers." = "You have %d followers.";
 ```

+## Install spgenstrings

+1. Open the spgenstrings.xcodeproj project with Xcode
+2. Click on _Product > Archive_
+3. In the _Organizer > Archives_, you'll se the list of archives of spgenstrings.
+Right-click the most recent one and select _Show in Finder_.
+4. Right-click on the xcarchive file and click on _Show Package Contents_.
+5. Finally go into _Products/usr/local/bin_ and there you'll find the ```spgenstrings``` executable file.

+Place that file wherever you need it :)

 ## Usage of spgenstrings